 We don’t see enough microlensing events from black holes or from anything else to be a substantial part of the dark matter.

 Number one, we don’t know how to make them.
 You could make them from stars, but that would eject a lot of mass.
 Number two, they would be MACHOs; they would lead to microlensing events.
 We don’t see enough microlensing events from black holes or from anything else to be a substantial part of dark matter, however, we have supermassive black holes.
 Could the dark matter be a million solar mass black holes?
 A million solar mass black holes are difficult to hide.
 Indeed, we couldn’t see any of them, but as one moves through a collection of stars, it would cause a lot of disruption to the total dynamics of that system of stars.

 It sounds like 10 million solar masses is a lot of mass, but remember that the mass of a galaxy is something like a trillion solar masses.
 Even though supermassive black holes exist, they are a tiny, tiny fraction of the total mass of a galaxy.
 They are not an important part of the dark matter.
 The remaining possibility for black holes is that there are primordial black holes; some process in the very early universe created very tiny black holes.
 Unfortunately, we have no way of ruling out the possibility that the dark matter is tiny black holes.

 So we’re back once again to the possibility that the dark matter is particles.

 If these black holes formed before big bang nucleosynthesis, they would not count toward the counting of ordinary matter in the universe.
 However, once you make the dark matter of tiny little black holes, it’s practically indistinguishable for making the dark matter out of particles.
-They are individual little objects; they are not big stellar-sized things.
+They are tiny, individual objects; they are not big stellar-sized objects.
 We can’t look for them using microlensing.
 So we’re back once again to the possibility that the dark matter is particles.